pappanna/bitcoin_co2/README.md

-# Bitcoin and CO2 Emissions: Evidence from daily production decisions in Pennsylvania
+# Bitcoin and CO2 Emissions: Evidence from daily production decisions

 Code and data for *Bitcoin and CO2 Emissions: Evidence from daily production decisions in Pennsylvania*, by Anna Papp, Shuang Zhang, and Douglas Almond.